CanonicalLtd/maas-docs/en/intel-rsd.md

 ## Getting started with Intel RSD

-Functionality for Intel RSD appeared in MAAS 2.2.0 Beta2.
-See [MAAS 2.2.0 (beta2) release notes][release-notes] for how to install the requisite version of MAAS.
+Functionality for Intel RSD first appeared in MAAS 2.2 beta2.
+See the [MAAS 2.2.0 release notes][release-notes] for how to install the requisite version of MAAS.

 Such functionality is accessed via the MAAS CLI only.
-See [MAAS CLI][maas-cli] for how to get started.
+See [MAAS CLI][manage-cli] for how to get started.